frontendr/babel-plugin-transform-compress-graphql/README.md

   }`;
 ```

-Which is is pretty big literal right?
+Which is pretty big literal right?

 **Out**